Language Models Enable Simple Systems for Generating Structured Views of Heterogeneous Data Lakes: : A Prototype System Powered by Language Models

 \subsection{Evaluation Settings}

 We evaluate \systemname{} on 16 settings representing a range of real-world data lakes.
 First, we use a benchmark suite of 13 Movie and University websites to compare \systemname to state-of-the-art information extraction systems \cite{hao2011swde, lockard2019ceres, deng2022domlm}.
-Next, to evaluate on more unstructured data (\textit{i.e.} non-\textsc{HTML}) we turn to: \textbf{Enron} a corporate email corpus that has been analyzed in over three thousand academic papers \cite{klimt2004enron, heller2017enronnyt}, \textbf{FDA 510(k)} reviews for premarket notification submissions for medical devices, which have been the subject of multiple important research studies \cite{wu2021medai,zuckerman2011devicerecalls}, and \textbf{NBA} Wikipedia pages for NBA players, which include more complex \textsc{HTML} than the existing benchmarks \cite{deng2022domlm}.
-We release the benchmarks and provide additional details in Appendix \ref{sec:benchmarks}.
+Next, to evaluate on more unstructured data (\textit{i.e.} non-\textsc{HTML}) we turn to: \textbf{Enron} a corporate email corpus that has been analyzed in over three thousand academic papers \cite{klimt2004enron, heller2017enronnyt, arora2022reasoning}, \textbf{FDA 510(k)} reviews for premarket notification submissions for medical devices, which have been the subject of multiple important research studies \cite{wu2021medai,zuckerman2011devicerecalls}, and \textbf{NBA} Wikipedia pages for NBA players, which include more complex \textsc{HTML} than the existing benchmarks \cite{deng2022domlm}.
+We release the benchmarks and provide additional details in \cite{arora2023evaporate}.
 Here we briefly describe the properties we aim to study with each setting: \begin{enumerate} \item \textbf{Benchmark Suite: SWDE Movies \& Universities} SWDE is the standard benchmark for document-level IE in prior work \cite[inter alia.]{hao2011swde, lockard2019ceres, lockard2020zeroshotceres, deng2022domlm}.
-There are 8 sets of webpages for Movies (e.g. IMDB, Rottentomatoes) and 5 sets of webpages for Universities (e.g. US News).
+There are 8 sets of webpages for Movies (e.g. IMDB) and 5 sets of webpages for Universities (e.g. US News).
 For each website, the benchmark contains 1063-2000 pages and annotations for 8-274 attributes.
-We use this benchmark to effectively compare to the state-of-the-art and test on a range of attribute types, e.g. simpler Movie \verb|runtime| through complex Movie \verb|cast| and popular Movie \verb|director| through infrequent \verb|second assistant director|. \item \textbf{Complex \textsc{HTML}: NBA} The SWDE webpages attribute values are isolated in separate leaf nodes in the \textsc{HTML}-DOM tree.
-We use NBA Player Wikipedia pages evaluate on more complex \textsc{HTML}.
-For instance, the NBA \verb|draft| attribute contains the draft round, year, pick number, and team by which the player was selected.
+We use SWDE to compare to the state-of-the-art and test on a range of attribute types, e.g. simpler Movie ``runtime'' through complex Movie ``cast'' and popular Movie ``director'' through infrequent ``second assistant director''. \item \textbf{Complex \textsc{HTML}: NBA} As SWDE attributes always occur in separate leaf nodes of the \textsc{HTML}-DOM tree, we use NBA Player Wikipedia pages to evaluate on more complex \textsc{HTML}.
+E.g., the \verb|NBA| draft attribute contains the draft round, year, pick number, and team by which the player was selected.
 We evaluate on 100 randomly selected player pages (spanning the 1940s-present) and 19 attribute annotations. \item \textbf{Unstructured Text: Enron and FDA} We observe a lack of existing benchmarks for document-level IE over unstructured text --- intuitively, this setting has been challenging with prior generations of models due to the lack of \textit{any} grounding structure whatsoever (\textit{i.e.} recall current systems rely on \textsc{HTML}-DOM elements or sentence-level NER, dependency, and POS tags).
 We turn to the Enron and FDA settings described above.
 The Enron setting contains 15 gold attributes and 500k documents.
 The FDA setting contains 16 gold attributes and 100 PDF documents, which are up to 20 pages long, randomly sampled from FDA 510(k). \end{enumerate}